rollthecloudinc/hedge/README.md

 **Resolution:**

-Restore data storage to good health by providing repos with RESTful APIs to store everything in Github easily.
-Github becomes a master storage solution with automatic hsitorical retention and sustainaible content distribution via CDN like Github Pages.
+Restore data storage to good health by providing repos with RESTful APIs to store everything on CDNs easily.
+CDNs becomes the master storage solution with automatic hsitorical retention and sustainaible content distribution.
 Also wraps transactions in electricity and carbon emissions tracking for a complete picture of emissions.
-Lastly distributed around the world at edge locations using HEDGE to bounce traffic to the data center with lowest carbon intensity grid.
-Vigor is one of the very first fully functional carbon aware APIs.
+Distributed around the world at edge locations using HEDGE to bounce traffic to the data center with lowest carbon intensity grid.
+Vigor is one of the very first fully functional carbon aware APIs, climate intelligent data stores.

 > Globally distributed data store with variable cpu operation within the cleanest data grids.